 Written by Rob, The Dividend Apprentice

 It seems that nearly every major news article over the past couple of weeks has been talking about the U.S. and its impending fiscal cliff.
-This “cliff” refers to the ending of several tax cuts (which will, upon their expiry, act effectively as tax increases) along with a number of major spending cuts by the U.S. government.
+This “cliff” refers to the ending of several tax cuts (which will, upon their expiry, act effectively as tax increases) along with several major spending cuts by the U.S. government.
 All of this is set to happen on or around January 1st, 2013.

 If left unresolved, these issues will combine into the perfect economic storm.
-It would force the average American household to become more cautious about spending, and at worst plunge the U.S. into a full-on recession.
-Also looming on the horizon is the next possible extension of the U.S. debt ceiling, which currently sits at $16.4 trillion USD and is predicted to be surpassed in February or March of 2013.
+It would force the average American household to become more cautious about spending, and at worst, plunge the U.S. into a full-on recession.
+Also looming on the horizon is the next possible extension of the U.S. debt ceiling, which currently sits at $16.4 trillion and is predicted to be surpassed in February or March of 2013.

 Readers, what’s your take?
 Have you been buying or topping-up, or holding cash and waiting for more sales?